UC-MACSS/persp-research-econ_Spr19/Assignments/poster.md

 # Project Poster (30 points)

-**Create and have printed a 36 inch by 48 inch (portrait or landscape) poster describing your research project.
+**Create and have printed a 36 inch by 48 inch or 24 by 36 inch (portrait or landscape) poster describing your research project.
 PDF must be uploaded to your repository by 1:30p on Monday, June 3.**

 You will present your poster during the MACSS poster session on Wednesday, June 5, from 12:30-2:30pm in Ida Noyes Hall.